ExpediaGroup/stream-registry/notification-support/README.md

 ## stream-registry's notification-support module
 ### What is it?
-It set of components which provides an easy way to **listen** events carried out in the `stream-registry` core, specifically _CREATE_, _UPDATE_ and _DELETE_ model entities (like streams, schemas or domains) in order to communicate them to available handlers.
+It's a set of components which provides an easy way to **listen** to events carried out in the `stream-registry` core, specifically _CREATE_, _UPDATE_ and _DELETE_ model entities (like streams, schemas or domains) in order to communicate them to available handlers.